pmnord/todo-management-react-capstone-client/README.md

 ||||priority|| -->

 ## Developer Roadmap
-- Refactor the project toolbar and header into a new component
-- Refactor to use Context API
+- Refactor to use the React Context API
-- Refactor to use React Hooks
+- Refactor to use Websockets
-- Support multiple projects by the same user
-- Support shared projects and concurrency with websockets
-- Support drag and drop task movement with react-dnd
+- Support drag and drop task/category movement with react-dnd
-- Add additional security layers
+- Refactor to use React Hooks where possible

 <!-- ## User Stories